mekatronik-achmadi/archmate/archiso/readme.md

 ### MATE variant

-This ArchISO provide MATE Desktop and Openbox with LightDM as login manager.
+This ArchISO provide MATE Desktop with LightDM as login manager.

 After booting, it will show the LightDM to choose session: